Brunozml/artistotllm/README.md

 ## Project Overview

+This is an Academic assignment.
 As LLMs advance, they become increasingly capable of producing text that resembles human writing.
 This project investigates how accurately these models can replicate the unique stylistic features of individual authors, including:

 - Vocabulary choices
 - Sentence structure